How to Name a Blog: Easy Steps That'll Help You Find the Perfect Name: a step-by-step tutorial, starting with how to generate ideas for blog names.

 Finding good names for blogs is a lot harder than it was ten years ago.
 You’ll need to be creative with the title.
 Two-word domain names with the word travel in them are scarce.
 My advice is to pick a brand name rather than a keyword-match domain.
 Brand names are easier to find and you can pick anything you like.
 Having ‘Travel” in the title used to be important but Google ignores it these days.
 Catchy and unique travel blog names are easier to remember.

 There are hundreds of thousands of travel blogs on the Internet.
 And many of the travel blog-related name ideas have been snapped up long ago.
 You might think it doesn't matter – why not pick any name you like?
 Let me explain why you should give a lot of thought to your brand name long before you start writing.
-We'll also look at how to find the best travel blog title and domain name to maximise success.
+We'll also look at how to find the best travel blog title and domain name to maximize success.

 If you are thinking of becoming a travel blogger and need some advice on getting started, check out this complete step-by-step guide to starting a travel blog!